 2. Let the real users test your bot

 Now, you need to test your chatbot.
-The best way to test chatbot is to have a conversation with it.
+The best way to test different types of chatbot is to have a conversation with it.
 Pay attention to aspects like Bot Flows, User Experience, Response Speed, Chatbot’s Accuracy, Fallbacks, and what happens when bot doesn’t understand a query.

 3. Create proper datasets to train your bot